COpcI/COpchiCHEATV11.1/README.md

 Support
-🟦 24/7 Discord
+🟦 24/7 Discord Support
 🟥 Email-only

+Updates
+🟠 Weekly patches
+🟥 Monthly or less

+Why Choose Us?

+🟢 Stealth: Undetected for over 6 months on major servers.
+🟡 Optimized: Minimal performance impact, even on low-end PCs.
+🟦 Community: Active Discord with 24/7 support and updates.

 📜 Changelog
-v11.1 (2024-06-20)
+v11.1 — June 20, 2024

-➕ AutoTool: Swaps to best tool
+➕ AutoTool 🟢: Automatically swaps to the best tool for the job.
-🛠 OptiFine Crash Fix
+🛠 OptiFine Fix 🟡: Resolved crashes with OptiFine compatibility.
-✨ Scaffold: Improved legit modeFull History
+✨ Scaffold 🟦: New legit mode for seamless building.
+🐞 Bug Fixes: Improved stability across all supported versions.Full Changelog

 ❓ FAQ
-🔍 Why does AV flag this?Obfuscation (to avoid detection) triggers heuristic scans.
-See code.
+🔍 Why does my antivirus flag the mod?Obfuscation protects our mod from detection, but it can trigger heuristic scans.
+See Source Code for transparency.
-🚫 Can I get banned?Yes.
+🚫 Will I get banned?Yes, cheating carries risks.
 Use alt accounts and avoid public servers.
-🔄 How to update?Download the latest build from our official site.
+🔄 How do I update?Grab the latest build from our Official Site.
+Auto-updates are coming soon!
+🎮 Is it compatible with my version?Supports 1.8.9 to 1.20.4 on Forge, Fabric, and Lunar.
+Test it out!

 📌 Final Notes

-🐞 Report bugs via Discord
+🐞 Bug Reports: Join our Discord to report issues or suggest features.
-💸 No paid versions: We’re open-source!
+💸 Free & Open-Source: No paid versions, just pure passion!
-⭐ Star this repo if you love the project!
+⭐ Support Us: Star this repo to show your love!

-# Fun Easter Egg (try in-game)
+# Easter Egg 🎉
-print("COpchiCHEAT > Injecting creativity since 2023")
+print("COpchiCHEAT > Injecting creativity since 2023 🚀")

 🛑 DISCLAIMER
 This project is for educational purposes only.
-We do not endorse cheating on multiplayer servers.
+We do not support or endorse cheating on multiplayer servers.
+Use responsibly!

-🎨 Formatting Tricks
+🎨 Formatting Highlights

-🟢 Diff blocks for updates
-🟦 Tables for comparisons
-🟡 Collapsible warnings
-🟥 Code blocks for commands/easter eggs
-🌈 Emojis for hierarchy
+🟢 Green: Success, new features, safety.
+🟡 Yellow: Performance, fixes, highlights.
+🟦 Blue: Compatibility, support, usability.
+🔴 Red: Warnings, risks, removals.
+🟣 Purple: Combat features, unique tools.
+🟠 Orange: Updates, compatibility.

 🔗 Links